 The formula needs a unique identifier to retrieve data.

 The secret to how VLOOKUP works?
 Unique identifiers.

 A unique identifier is a piece of information that both of your data sources share, and -- as its name implies -- it is unique (i.e. the identifier is only associated with one record in your database).
 Unique identifiers include product codes, stock keeping units (SKUs), and customer contacts.

-Since HubSpot and most CRMs both use email addresses to uniquely identify the contacts in their databases, HubSpot customers can use “email address” as their unique identifier to execute a VLOOKUP.
+Since CRMs like HubSpot use email addresses to uniquely identify the contacts in their databases, HubSpot customers can use "email address" as their unique identifier to execute a VLOOKUP.

 Take the VLOOKUP example above.
 Let's say you're looking through your HubSpot data and are checking out which of your site pages your contacts have viewed.
 You're also paying attention to whether or not any of those contacts have converted into customers.